real-yfprojects/check-pre-commit-config/README.md

 ## Args

 When passing a list of rules for an argument the codes of the rules are expected without a delimiter.
-E.g.: `ycfamt` which would be äquivalent to passing the `--strict` flag.
+E.g.: `ycfamt` which would be equivalent to passing the `--strict` flag.

 ```
 usage: check-pre-commit-config-frozen [-h] [--rules RULES] [--disable DISABLE] [--strict] [--fix FIX | --fix-all] [--print] [--quiet] [--format FORMAT] [--no-colour] [--verbose] file [file ...]